 Autism is a hot topic these days with the sharp increase in children developing this condition in recent years.
 Everyone is trying to find the cause, so naturally we question the role of prenatal exposure to ultrasound waves.

-A study published in JAMA (Journal of the American Medical Association) Pediatrics found that children with autism were exposed to deeper penetrating ultrasound in utero versus children without the disorder, although neither the number nor length of ultrasounds seemed to be related to a child developing an ASD (Autism Spectrum Disorder).
+A study published in JAMA (Journal of the American Medical Association) Pediatrics found that children with autism were exposed to deeper penetrating prenatal ultrasounds in utero versus children without the disorder, although neither the number nor length of ultrasounds seemed to be related to a child developing an ASD (Autism Spectrum Disorder).

 Likewise, another study determined ultrasound exposure to boys during the first trimester in utero resulted in more severe ASD symptoms than other boys with an ASD who did not receive ultrasound exposure in the first trimester.